DIDSR/DataCard-Metadata/Consistency/README.md

 # Datacard - Metadata Consistency Assessment

-This directory contains code for the assessment of metadata Consistency for the DataCard project.
+This directory contains code for assessing the **Consistency** of patient datasets in medical imaging.

-> [!NOTE]
-> **This code is work-in-progress.**

 ## Overview

-This tool is intended to work jointly with the Coverage Completeness assessment pipeline to assess Consistency for a target field against a subgroup field in a metadata file.
+This tool is intended to work jointly with the Coverage and Completeness assessment pipeline to assess Consistency for a target field against a subgroup field in a metadata file.

 First, the matched field map for a metadata file is generated using the completeness assessment pipeline, after which an assessment is performed on the subgroup distribution of values for the target field.